Macroproperties vs. Microstates in the Classical Simulation of Critical Phenomena in Quench Dynamics of 1D Ising Models: Models and methods

 We consider quench dynamics where all of the spins are initially polarized along some axis (a spin coherent state).
-The initial product state evolves according to the Hamiltonian in Eq.~\eqref{eq:HamiltonianPowerLawTFIM}, generally leading to volume-law entanglement, including for most integrable models~\cite{calabrese2005evolution, schollwock2011density, zhang2017observationmany, bernien2017probing}, except in some special cases~\cite{lerose2020origin,lerose2020bridging}.
+The initial product state evolves according to the Hamiltonian in Eq.~\eqref{eq:HamiltonianPowerLawTFIM}, generally leading to volume-law entanglement, including for most integrable models~\cite{calabrese2005evolution, schollwock2011density, zhang2017observationmany, de2023non, bernien2017probing}, except in some special cases~\cite{lerose2020origin,lerose2020bridging}.
 Small values of $\alpha \lesssim 0.5$ typically yield Hamiltonians close to the collective spin model that have slow growth of entanglement~\cite{lerose2020origin, lerose2020bridging}, while large values of $\alpha \gtrsim 6$ lead to Hamiltonians close to the one-dimensional nearest-neighbor model that have fast growth of entanglement~\cite{calabrese2005evolution}.

-We would like to assess the complexity of simulation of the TFIMs described by Eq.~\eqref{eq:HamiltonianPowerLawTFIM}.
-Quantum chaos is one measure of complexity (not equivalent to integrability) that can affect the tractability of classical simulation of a given model.
-To assess the chaoticity of a model, we can consider the mean adjacent level spacing ratio, $\bar{r}$, which quantifies level repulsion of the energy eigenvalues, defined as \cite{atas2013distribution}

-where $E_k$ is the $k$-th lowest energy eigenvalue.
-An integrable Hamiltonian would correspond to Poissonian level spacing statistics with $\bar{r} \approx 0.386$, while a chaotic Hamiltonian, in this case, would correspond to $\bar{r}$ of the Gaussian orthogonal ensemble (GOE) of random matrix theory, with $\bar{r} \approx 0.535$ \cite{atas2013distribution}.
-Another measure of the chaoticity of a model is the entanglement entropy of the Hamiltonian eigenvectors, which we use in Sec.~\ref{sec:RoleChaos}.

-In Fig.~\ref{fig:MeanAdjacentLevelSpacingRatio} we plot $\bar{r}$ for TFIMs governed by Eq.~(\ref{eq:HamiltonianPowerLawTFIM}) for several values $\alpha$ and $n = 13$ spins.
-We see high chaoticity, approaching the expected value for the GOE, for $0.5\le\alpha\le 2$.
-For large $\alpha$ we approach level-repulsion associated with the Poisson statistics of regular systems.
-This has implications for equilibration associated with quench dynamics, which is typically understood using versions of the eigenstate thermalization hypothesis (ETH)~\cite{alba2015eigenstate, khodja2015relevance, d2016quantum, deutsch2018eigenstate,dymarsky2018subsystem, murthy2019bounds, noh2021eigenstate}.
+The former case, with long-range interactions, is amenable to analyses using perturbations to the collective spin model, while the latter case with short-range interactions is amenable to 1D tensor networks.
+Nevertheless, it is not apriori obvious whether either approach would be apropos for intermediate values of $1 \leq \alpha \leq 2$.
+Since we are considering 1D systems, we use matrix product states (MPS) with bounded entanglement content to represent the quantum state~\cite{perez2006matrix, schollwock2011density, vidal2003efficient,vidal2004efficient, daley2004time, white2004real, haegeman2011time, haegeman2016unifying,vanderstraeten2019tangent, zhou2020limits}.
+We review MPS representations in the next subsection.